 The throat is also known as the pharynx.
 The middle section is used as a pathway to both the stomach via the esophagus and the lungs via the trachea.

 This middle section is called the oropharynx.
 It’s in constant contact with the brain to help coordinate breathing and swallowing.

 COPD can affect the sensors in your throat, causing them to respond slower than usual.
 This means that the brain may be slow to start a swallow.

 It’s possible that medications, including steroid inhalers, can cause damage over time.
 There may also be swelling in the back of the throat from smoking or a chronic cough.

 People with dysphagia are at greater risk of pneumonia.
 Pneumonia is an infection of the lungs.
 Bacteria, viruses, or fungi can cause it.

 Pneumonia can happen if food or liquids are breathed into the lungs.
 This is known as aspiration pneumonia.
 If you have both COPD and dysphagia, you may be at

-In later stages of COPD, the risk of malnutrition can increase.
-Malnutrition is when you aren’t able to get enough energy and nutrients from food.
 As it takes more and more energy to breathe, it becomes harder to eat enough.
 Dysphagia further increases the risk of malnutrition.

-Signs and symptoms of malnutrition may
+Signs and symptoms of malnutrition may include:

 - unintended weight loss or difficulty maintaining your weight